 It’s important to stay connected with residents.
 If you are unable to visit your loved ones for any reason, you can keep in touch by:

 What should I do if I am concerned about how restrictions will impact my disability services?

 If you are concerned these arrangements may impact your support arrangements, please contact your support provider in the first instance.

 If a provider has withdrawn services you should contact the NDIS Quality and Safeguard Commission by phoning 1800 035 544.

-If you are a NDIS participant and have immediate concerns about not receiving essential supports due to border closures, contact the NDIA on 1800 800 110 and select option 5.
+If you are a NDIS participant and have immediate concerns about not receiving essential supports due to current restrictions, contact the NDIA on 1800 800 110 and select option 5.